Twenty non-looping tones and very fine volume steps mask hallway and street noise quietly—no lights or extras to disturb sleep.

 Can I just use a phone app?

-You can, but phones are bright, distractible, and run hot on continuous playback.
-A dedicated unit is safer, dimmer, and more reliable overnight.
+You can, but phones are bright, easy to get distracted by, and not ideal for continuous overnight playback.
+A dedicated sound machine is typically dimmer, simpler, and more reliable for sleep.

 Fan vs. digital—what lasts longer?